robrtx/order-robots/README.md

-# Order some robots from website
+# Order robots from website

-My robot for ordering from https://robotsparebinindustries.com/#/robot-order
+My robot for ordering robots from https://robotsparebinindustries.com/#/robot-order